kilasuelika/DataFrameCpp/README.md

 2. It depends on some external libaries: `Eigen`, `boost.lexical_cast`, `boost.tokenizer`.
 I don't like re-invent wheels.
 3. If you want to do more computation, you need to learn `Eigen` or `Armadillo`.
 This library provides some API to convert data types.
 It's up to you on dealing with it.

+This library try to provide pandas-like API, however there are some important differences except pandas is way more complete:

+1. Most modifications happen *in place* and there is no `in_place` option like pandas.
+In my own experience with pandas, I find it's really a pain to set `in_place = true` every time.

 ## Task

+- [ ] View
 - [ ] Index
 - [ ] Computation
+- [ ] Dump to binary and load

 ## Installation

+It's a header-only library.

 ## Hellow world Example